UltimateVPS/.github/profile/README.md

   </tr>
 </h1>

 Need a website built?
-Or maybe a discord bot bot?
+Or maybe a discord bot?
 How about a minecraft server for your friends?
 Then look no further than UltimateVPS!
 We specialize in providing captivating online experiences for a cheap and affordable price.

 Start a conversation with us now on our [Discord Server](https://discord.ultimatevps.cloud)!